-If you have been prescribed an adrenaline auto-injector, carry them with you at all times.
+If you have been prescribed adrenaline auto-injectors, carry them with you at all times.
 Your GP, or Allergy Service should discuss how to manage an allergic reaction, including how and when to use the adrenaline auto-injector device.
 Your family, friends, teachers and colleagues should also know how and when to give your adrenaline, in case you become unable to give it yourself.
 It is advisable to buy a placebo device for regular practice.

-There are three different devices are available in the UK, and they all deliver the same medicine, in one of two doses (a paediatric dose for younger children and an adult dose for older children and adults).
+There are three different devices available in the UK, and they all deliver the same medicine, in one of three doses (a paediatric dose for younger children and two dose for older children and adults).
 They are available on prescription from your GP or allergy specialist.

 ADULT or PAEDIATRIC (EPIPEN® JUNIOR)